benhughes/static-api/README.md

 ==========

-A node module that reads a JSON file and generates a static folder structure that matches the JSON to allow data end points for simple apps without a server
+A node module that reads a JSON file and generates a static folder structure that matches the JSON to allow data end points for simple apps without the hassle of setting up your own server.

+Inspired by the [Jekyll](http://jekyllrb.com/) approach to static website hosting.
+You can maintian your 'database' offline then run this script and push the changes to your live site.

 ## How to use